DaHeller/WritingYoutubeComments/README.md

 ## EDA
 My EDA was relatively boring, with 0 null values and mostly interested in the text there wasn't a whole lot to pursue.

-There was about 33,000 unique "words" in my entire in all 50,000 rows.
+There was about 33,000 unique "words" in my entire corpus 50,000 rows.

 I did make a graph of the top 32 words that appeared the most.
 ![alt text](images/barplotwords.png)